vagfed/ocp-ppc-install/README.md

 A successfull installation will require from 1 to 2 hours of time and will not require any user activity.

 ## Configuration files required to manage the cluster
-The `OCP_DATA` will contain one directory for each cluster you create.
+The `OCP_DATA` directory will contain one directory for each cluster you create.
 If you run multiple time the scripts with the same clustername, the data will be completely rewritten.

 The `OCP_DATA/<clustername>` directory contains all the data useful to manage the OCP cluster and to know how it was installed.
 All files should be kept in a safe place.
 - `install-config.yaml.backup`: the yaml file used to install the cluster